 We learn that eating herbs may help with heart disease, cancer, and diabetes.
 It also appears that herbs may help reduce blood clots and have anti-inflammatory and anti-tumor properties.

-Herbs are simple to grow and become useful to us in small amounts of time.
-I can buy a small and inexpensive bright green basil plant and within a few weeks, our family will be eating fresh pesto!
+Herbs are simple to grow and become useful to us with small investments of time.
+I can buy a small and inexpensive bright green basil plant, and within a few weeks, our family will be eating fresh pesto!

 Uses For The Herbs You Grow

 Are you a baker?
-Herbed bread is delicious, and you can accompany them with your own compound butter?
+Herbed bread is delicious, and you can accompany it with your own compound butter.
 How to make compound butter.